The Christmas Gift Budget Guide: How Much to Spend on Gifts

 We recommend you keep your budget to around $100 to $150 for your significant other.
 This could be much lower or higher depending on your present circumstances and history.

 Are you ramen-eating college students?
 Go with $20 and some creative DIY-ing.
 Did you get her a diamond necklace for last year’s Xmas?
-Well, a new pair of gloves might be a little lack luster then this year.
+Well, a new pair of gloves might seem a little lackluster this year.

 Immediate Family